hmchen47/DataScience/Notes/a09-FeatureSelect.md

   + treating each feature individually and independently of the feature space
   + procedures
     + ranking features according to certain criteria
-    + selecting the highest ranking features according to the those criteria
+    + selecting the highest ranking features according to those criteria
   + issue: not considering relation to other ones in the dataset

 + Multivariate of filter methods